When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 What Is the Ferber Method?

 The Ferber Method is a type of sleep training designed to help infants and young children learn to fall asleep on their own at bedtime and after night wakings.
-Also called “Ferberizing,” this method was made popular by Dr. Richard Ferber in his 1985 self-help book, Solve Your Child’s Sleep Problems.
+Also called “Ferberizing,” this method was made popular by Richard Ferber, MD, in his 1985 self-help book, Solve Your Child’s Sleep Problems.
 A revised and updated version of the book was published in 2006.

-The goal of the Ferber Method is to train young children to self-soothe , allowing them to fall asleep without attention or intervention from a caregiver.
-It also is intended to be more parent-friendly than the classic cry-it-out method, which sometimes requires caregivers to listen helplessly as a child cries for long stretches of time.
+Thus, the goal of the Ferber Method is to train young children to self-soothe , allowing them to fall asleep without attention or intervention from a caregiver.

 The Ferber Method offers guidelines for how often to check-in on crying children and how long to provide reassurance.
 Caregivers must monitor and progressively increase the time between each check-in, and on successive nights, they must lengthen the time between check-ins.